IBM-Bluemix-Docs/containers/cs_app_knative.md

 {: shortdesc}

 **What is a Knative service?** </br>
 To deploy an app with Knative, you must specify a Knative `Service` resource.
 A Knative service is managed by the Knative `Serving` primitive and is responsible to manage the entire lifecycle of the workload.
 When you create the service, the Knative `Serving` primitive automatically creates a version for your serverless app and adds this version to the revision history of the service.
-Your serverless app is assigned a public URL from your Ingress subdomain in the format `<knative_service_name>.<namespace>.<ingress_subdomain>` that you can use to access the app from the internet.
+Your serverless app is assigned a public URL from your Ingress subdomain in the format `<knative_service_name>-<namespace>.<ingress_subdomain>` that you can use to access the app from the internet.
 In addition, a private host name is assigned to your app in the format `<knative_service_name>.<namespace>.cluster.local` that you can use to access your app from within the cluster.

 **What happens behind the scenes when I create the Knative service?**</br>
 When you create a Knative service, your app is automatically deployed as a Kubernetes pod in your cluster and exposed by using a Kubernetes service.
 To assign the public host name, Knative uses the IBM-provided Ingress subdomain and TLS certificate.
 Incoming network traffic is routed based on the default IBM-provided Ingress routing rules.